-Safety Break: Safety breaks will be the last 10 minutes of each hour.
+Safety Break: Safety breaks will be in the last 10 minutes of each hour.
 Anyone under 16 must be completely out of the pool during this time.
 This includes sitting on the edge of the pool with any part of the body in the water.

 Behavior: Prohibited actions for BOTH adults and children: running, rowdy play, pushing, jumping on others, dunking, playing on the ropes, etc. No smoking, foul or abusive language.
 Music is allowed but should not interfere with others.